Timburs/dotfiles/README.md

 # Tim's Dotfiles

-Just my bashrc and init.vim.
-NVIM uses Plug as plugin manager.
+- NVIM uses Plug as plugin manager.
+- I use zshell, with oh-my-zsh as a manager.